Using the projections

 - how old they are likely to be

 - where in NSW they are likely to live

 - the types of household they may live in

 - the potential demand on housing from the changing population.

-These are not future population targets.
-Instead, the population projections are a set of Common Planning Assumptions which the New South Wales Government and others use to plan services.
+These are not population targets.
+Instead, the population projections are a set of Common Planning Assumptions that the NSW Government and others use to plan services.

 We review the population projections regularly to account for unforeseen events such as the global COVID-19 pandemic and its effect on overseas and interstate migration.

-For our 2022 update, we have improved our population projections by zooming in beyond the local government area (LGA) level to include data for smaller Statistical Area Level 2 (SA2).
+For our 2022 update, we have improved our population projections.
+We now go beyond the local government area (LGA) level to include data for the smaller Statistical Area Level 2 (SA2).
 These are general-purpose areas defined by the Australian Bureau of Statistics.
 This means we can identify the movement of people over time between the rural parts of an LGA and its towns, for example.

 Population changes in NSW